How to Prepare for a Scholarship Interview

 Dress Code:

-- Wear business attire, such as a suit, dress shirt, or blouse.
+- Wear business attire such as a suit, a dress shirt, or blouse.

-- Keep accessories minimal and ensure a neat appearance.
+- Keep accessories minimal and ensure that your appearance is neat and polished.

 Punctuality:

-- Arrive 10-15 minutes early for in-person interviews.
+- Arrive 10-15 minutes early for in-person interviews to show that you value the interviewer’s time.

-- For virtual interviews, log in 5-10 minutes early to troubleshoot any technical issues.
+- For virtual interviews, log in 5-10 minutes before the scheduled time to ensure everything is set up correctly.

 Step 6: Virtual Interview Tips